phone

 Gamboa Printable Bird List

-(Checklist of the birds that we have seen in Gamboa, Panama City, and Cerro Azul)
+(This is the list of the birds that we have seen in the Gamboa, Panama City, and Cerro Azul areas)

 Animals we have seen: Four species of monkeys (Golden-mantled Howler, Geoffroy's Tamarin, Panamanian Night Monkey, Spider Monkey), Anteaters (Northern Tamandua and Giant Anteater), both 2-toed and 3-toed sloths, Coati, Crab-eating Raccoon, Agouti, Panama slender opossum, Rufous soft-furred spiny-rat, Red-tailed squirrel, Variegated squirrel, and Capybara.
 Many of the mammals will have babies.
 We see many reptiles and amphibians including the Spectacled Caiman and the American Crocodile.